-AFC_LOCK_MODE [1:0] Mode
+AFC_LOCK_MODE[1:0] Mode

 0 Free running: AFC is free running.

 1 Disabled: AFC is disabled.

 2 Hold: AFC is paused.

 3 Lock: AFC locks after the preamble or sync word.

-The bandwidth of the AFC loop can be controlled by the AFC_KI and AFC_KP bits in the RADIO_CFG_11 register (Address 0x117).
+The bandwidth of the AFC loop can be controlled by the AFC_KI and AFC_KP parameters in the RADIO_CFG_11 register (Address 0x117).

-The maximum AFC pull-in range is automatically set based on the programmed IF filter bandwidth (the IFBW bits in the RADIO_CFG_9 register (Address 0x115).
+The maximum AFC pull-in range is automatically set based on the programmed IF filter bandwidth (IFBW in the RADIO CFG_9 register (Address 0x115).